mavryk-network/LIGO/vendors/Preprocessor/README.md

 # The Preprocessor Library and Standalone Executable

-A preprocessor is a tool that reads a text file and copies it.
-If some special intructions, called _preprocessing directives_, are found in the input, the output may not be an identical copy, for example some parts can be skipped.
+A preprocessor is a tool that reads a text file and, if some special intructions, called _preprocessing directives_, are found in the input, the output may not be an identical copy, for example some parts can be skipped.
 We document here the preprocessor shipped with the LIGO compiler.

 ## Contents

-This directory is located in the `vendors` directory of the `git` repository of LIGO `ligo`.
+This directory is located in the `vendors` directory of the repository of LIGO, here `ligo/vendors`.
 As such, it is distributed with the LIGO compiler which uses it as a library.
 Nevertheless, a standalone preprocessor can also be built and used either as an interactive way to test the library, or for uses independent of LIGO.
 The directory